Special issue on Recent Advances in Autonomous Vehicle Solutions in the Digital Continuum

 Kaoutar El Maghraoui, IBM Thomas J. Watson Research Center (US), email@example.com

 Formatting: All submitted manuscripts must be formatted according to Computing's Submission Guidelines/Instructions for Authors which are available at https://www.springer.com/journal/607.
-We will accept both LaTeX manuscripts (Springer templates to be found under Submission Guidelines/Instructions for Authors/Text) and word manuscripts (for which no templates are available).
+We will accept only LaTeX manuscripts (Springer template to be found under Submission Guidelines/Instructions for Authors/Text).

 Manuscript length: Please note that the page limit for Special Issue submissions differs from that of regular Computing submissions.
 Manuscripts submitted to the Special Issue should not exceed 20 pages.
 Submission that do not comply with this requirement are likely to be desk rejected without being reviewed.